Ngāi Tai ki Tāmaki

 Ngāi Tai ki Tāmaki is a Māori tribe that is based in the area around Clevedon, part of the Auckland region (Tāmaki in the Māori language).
 It is one of the twelve members of the Hauraki Collective of tribes.

+The founding ancestors of Ngāi Tai ki Tāmaki arrived in Aotearoa on the Tainui migration canoe, making several landfalls along the coast where they established connections and intermarried with local iwi.
+These encounters included unions with descendants of the earlier Te Tini o Toi peoples.
+Eventually, they came to Waiorohe and Taurere (Taylor’s Hill, Glendowie), where the rangatira Tiki Te Auwhatu (also known as Te Kateanataua) settled and married Hinematapāua, a local woman of Te Tini o Toi descent.

-The founding ancestors of Ngāi Tai ki Tāmaki came to New Zealand in the Tainui migration canoe and left it when it was dragged across Te Tō Waka, the portage from the Tāmaki River to the Manukau Harbour.
-Their descendants occupied parts of the Hauraki Gulf, including east Auckland as far inland as Otara and Maungarei, as well as Clevedon, Maraetai and Howick.
+Tainui waka was then dragged across Te Tō Waka, the portage from the Tāmaki River to the Manukau Harbour.
+Their descendants occupied parts of the Hauraki Gulf, including east Auckland as far inland as Ōtara, and Maungarei, as well as Clevedon, Maraetai and Howick.
 Te Irirangi Drive, a major highway in Manukau City, is named after one of their rangatira (chiefs), Tara Te Irirangi.

 Ngāi Tai has a marae at Umupuia Beach, between Maraetai and Clevedon.
 They also use the Ngāti Tamaoho marae at Karaka.

-In 2015 the Crown settled with Ngāi Tai ki Tāmaki over historic grievances, including both financial and cultural compensation.